crashnaut/jtosta/README.md

 *   **WhatsApp Number:** Change the phone number in `src/components/whatsapp-button.tsx` and relevant links.
 *   **Domain:** Update `sitemap.xml` and `robots.txt` generation, and configure the custom domain in Firebase Hosting.

+*   **Firestore Database Setup for Blog Posts:**
+    *   In the Firebase Console, create a Firestore database.
+    *   Define a collection (e.g., "blogPosts") to store your blog post data.
+Each document in this collection will represent a single blog post.
+    *   Fields for each blog post document should include: `title`, `content`, `author`, `date`, `imageUrl`, `imageHint`, and potentially a `comments` subcollection.
+    *   **Security Rules:** Configure Firestore security rules to allow read access for everyone but restrict write access to authenticated users (e.g., the admin).

+*   **Updating the App to Fetch Blog Data:**
+    *   Modify `src/app/blog/page.tsx` to fetch blog post data from Firestore instead of using the placeholder data (`allBlogPosts`).
+    *   Use the Firebase SDK (`firebase/firestore`) to query the "blogPosts" collection.
+    *   Map the Firestore documents to your existing blog post data structure.
+    *   Handle loading states and potential errors when fetching data.
+    *   Modify `src/app/blog/[id]/page.tsx` to fetch individual blog post data from Firestore based on the `id` parameter.
+    *   Update `src/app/sitemap.xml/route.ts` to dynamically generate sitemap entries from your Firestore blog posts.

+*   **Admin Interface (Future):**
+    *   To allow your client to easily manage blog content, you'll need to create an admin interface.
+    *   This interface would allow them to create, edit, and delete blog posts in the Firestore database.
+    *   Consider using a library like React Hook Form for form management and Firebase Authentication for securing the admin area.

 ```